Vehicle Storage Solutions

 While there is at least one car that can fit into a 10 by 10-foot space (the smart fortwo), a few compact cars can fit in 10 by 15-foot spaces.
 Most cars and short wheelbase/standard cab trucks require 10 by 20-foot spaces.
 Oversized spaces up to 40 feet can be used for commercial vehicles, food trucks, trailer storage and full-sized pickups.

 Storage facilities and classic cars go together beautifully.
 Using a drive-up storage unit is about as complicated as pulling into a garage.
-Once inside, your investment is secured with your personal lock and protected from the elements, as well as the normal dings and scratches that come from storing in your garage.
+Once inside, your investment is protected from the elements, as well as the normal dings and scratches that come from storing in your garage.
 Although rare, climate-controlled drive-up storage units are highly sought after by car collectors, since temperature extremes and humidity can negatively affect leather or plastic interiors, rubber hoses, batteries and other car parts.

 Auto Storage Solutions